A couple of weeks ago my hubby said:

 How to manage change

 I’m no newbie to change.
-We’ve moved around the world, lived in 11 different countries, uprooted internationally almost every two years when our kids were little due to Dave’s work.
-So I know that waiting for storms to pass just doesn’t cut it, you have to embrace them and go out in the rain instead!
+We’ve moved around the world, and I know that waiting for storms to pass just doesn’t cut it, you have to embrace them and go out in the rain instead!

 In reality I don’t think I embraced change all that well when we were moving around, even though we were all managing transition together as a family which meant there was a sort of safety net, although leaving our wider family always hurt.